orchestor/awesome-soccer/README.md

 # awesome-soccer

-Curated list of awesome lists
+Curated list of awesome lists, traing like a Pro's

 ## Soccer Fundamentals
 ## Soccer Fitness